aosabook/500lines/same-origin-policy/doc/chapter.md

 }
 ```

-We're modeling an HTTP request and response in a single object; the `url`, `sentCookies` and `body` are sent by the client, and the `setCookies` and `response` are sent back by the server.
-Don't be confused by the two meanings of the word "set" in the declaration of `setCookies`.
-The field name (following W3C terminology) uses "set" to mean that the cookies that are returned are installed in the browser, "setting" their values; on the right hand side, the word "set" means that any number of cookies (including zero) may be returned.
+We're modeling an HTTP request and response in a single object; the `url`, `sentCookies` and `body` are sent by the client, and the `receivedCookies` and `response` are sent back by the server.

 When writing the `HttpRequest` signature, we found that it contained generic features of calls, namely that they are from and to particular things.
 So we actually wrote a little Alloy module that declares the `Call` signature, and to use it here we need to import it: